A New Score a Day!

 Atom Feed RSS Feed

-Tune of the Day: Study in C major by Clinton
+Tune of the Day: Study in E minor by Clinton

 from “A Theoretical and Practical Essay on the Boehm Flute”

-Today we propose a little study in C major by British flutist and composer John Clinton.
+Today we propose a little study by British flutist and composer John Clinton.
 It was first published in London in 1843, as part of his A Theoretical and Practical Essay on the Boehm Flute.

 Categories: Etudes Written for Flute Difficulty: easy

-This air is the second movement of a sonata for 2 flutes in F major by German Baroque composer and music theorist Johann Mattheson.
+This air is the fourth movement of a sonata for 3 flutes in C major by the German Baroque composer and music theorist Johann Mattheson.
 It was published in Amsterdam in 1708.

-Tune of the Day: Come to the Raffle
+Tune of the Day: The Boys of Ballinafad

 Categories: Jigs Traditional/Folk Difficulty: easy